MaginnGroup/Cassandra/Documentation/source/guides/input_files.rst

 radii based on ``emax``, the desired maximum allowed intermolecular atom pair energy divided by :math:`k_BT` specified in *Real(2,2)*, defaulting to 708 if *Real(2,2)* is not present.
-If ``est_emax`` is specified on the same line, Cassandra will estimate good values for ``emax`` for each Widom insertion species in each box.
+If ``est_emax`` is specified on the same line, Cassandra will estimate a good value for ``emax`` for each Widom insertion species in each box and output it to the log file near where the estimated chemical potential is output.
 These values are conservative but generally much less so than the default.
 Note that atom type pair-specific overlap radii are only used during cell list overlap checking.